homeaway/datapull/README.md

   ```
 * Open the relative path target/classes/SampleData_Json to find the result of the DataPull i.e. the data from target/classes/SampleData/HelloWorld.csv transformed into JSON.

+### Build and debug within an IDE (IntelliJ) ###
+> Pre-requisite: IntelliJ with Scala plugin configured.
+Check out this [Help page](https://docs.scala-lang.org/getting-started-intellij-track/getting-started-with-scala-in-intellij.html) if this plugin is not installed.
+* Clone this repo locally and check out the master branch
+* Open the folder [core](core) in IntelliJ IDE.
+* When prompted, add this project as a maven project.
+* By default, this source code is designed to execute a sample JSON input file [Input_Sample_filesystem-to-filesystem.json](core/src/main/resources/Input_Sample_filesystem-to-filesystem.json) that moves data from a CSV file [HelloWorld.csv](core/src/main/resources/SampleData/HelloWorld.csv) to a folder of json files named SampleData_Json.
+* Go to File > Project Structure... , and choose 1.8 (java version) as the Project SDK
+* Go to Run > Edit Configurations... , and do the following
+    * Create an Application configuration (use the + sign on the top left corner of the modal window)
+    * Set the Name to Debug
+    * Set the Main Class as Core.DataPull
+    * Use classpath of module Core.DataPull
+    * Set JRE to 1.8
+    * Click Apply and then OK
+* Click Run > Debug 'Debug' to start the debug execution
+* Open the relative path target/classes/SampleData_Json to find the result of the DataPull i.e. the data from target/classes/SampleData/HelloWorld.csv transformed into JSON.

 ## Deploy DataPull to Amazon AWS
 Deploying DataPull to Amazon AWS, involves
 - installing the DataPull API and Spark JAR in AWS Fargate, using [this runbook](https://homeaway.github.io/datapull/install_on_aws/)